- University of Kent

 The intended subject specific learning outcomes.

-1 Articulate the main events, issues and themes in the history of the Roman Empire from the commencement of the Principate of Augustus to the death of the Emperor Domitian in AD 96;
+1 Articulate the main events, issues and themes in the history of the Roman Empire from the commencement of the Principate of Augustus to the establishment of Trajan's new Principate in the early second century;

-2 Demonstrate an understanding of the complex processes relating to administrative, constitutional, social, economic and religious change in the Roman Empire during this period;
+2 Demonstrate a critical understanding of the complex processes relating to administrative, constitutional, social, economic and religious change in the Roman Empire during this period;

 3 Examine special features of the period such as the evolution of the imperial bureaucracy and the working of the mechanism of patronage, both in the centre and the provinces;

-4 Demonstrate an understanding of the relevant different kinds of evidence (official, literary, visual and archaeological) and be able to show familiarity with the key documents, and have an understanding of the uses of the different categories of evidence in the investigation of historical problems;
+4 Demonstrate an understanding of the relevant different kinds of evidence (literary, epigraphic, numismatic, papyrological, visual, archaeological) and be able to show familiarity with the key documents, and have an understanding of the uses of the different categories of evidence in the investigation of historical problems;

 6 Demonstrate familiarity with the ancient sources, historical, literary and documentary, and will be introduced to the inscriptional evidence for imperial history.